brownieboy/acmo-deck-script/README.md

 ### Copy over the 6.2 patch files

-Find the folder for the 6.2 patch in your Downloads folder that you extracted earlier.
+Find the folder for the 6.2 patch in your Downloads folder, which you extracted earlier.
 Drag and drop the contents of the folder into your ACM files folder, like you did with the full 6.0 update folder contents.
 At the various Dolphin prompts, choose the exact same options that you did for the 6.0 patch copy.

 There is no script to run this time.